GossiTheDog/fixes/RcpEptMapper/README.md

 # Requirements

-This works on any version of Windows 7 and/or Windows Server 2008, including without extended security updates.
+- This works on any version of Windows 7 and/or Windows Server 2008, including without extended security updates.

+- Make sure you have subinacl.exe (in this repository) in same location as batch file.

 # Logic